lostjared/Masc/README.md

 # masc++

-This was my first attempt at writing a interpreter.
+This is a old project and was my first attempt at writing a interpreter.
 Was fun but not perfect.